jvalrog/atmega-timers/Readme.md

-# Avr-Timers
+# atmega-timers

-Arduino/Avr compatible libraries to control timers 0, 1 and 2.
+`atmega-timers` is an Arduino/Avr compatible library to control timers 0, 1 and 2.

 ## Description

-Those libraries work by setting up the timer and executing a user-defined function after that time, repeating indefinitely.
+This library works by setting up the timers and executing a user-defined function after that time, repeating indefinitely.

 - When the `top` value is reached by the timer, an interrupt will happen.
 In this interrupt,